-Dried beans or peas may be used as a meat alternate or vegetable component; but doesn't meet the requirement for both.
+• Dry beans or peas may count as a meat/meat alternate or vegetable requirement, but not both in the same meal.

-4 Nuts/seeds meet only 50% of total meat/meat alternate serving and must be combined with another meat or meat alternate to fulfill lunch or dinner requirements.
-No more than 1 ounce of nuts/seeds may be used in any meal.

-that a child is not allergic to nuts or nut butters before serving.
-Nuts are not recommended for children 3 years old and younger because choking can occur.

-- Must be served in the main dish or in the main dish and one other menu item. - A menu item must provide a minimum of 1⁄4 ounce of cooked, lean meat or its equivalent to be counted toward meeting any part of the meat or meat alternate requirement. - When peanut butter is served as the only meat alternate at lunch or supper, the meal/snack must contain 3 tablespoons of peanut butter for children ages 3 to 5 to meet the minimum portion size.
-However, 3 tablespoons of peanut butter is often too much to be consumed by a preschool child.
-It is a best practice to offer a second meat/meat alternate (such as beans, cheese cubes, yogurt, or 1⁄2 of a hard-boiled egg) along with a smaller serving of the peanut butter. - Dry beans or peas may count as a meat/meat alternate or vegetable/fruit requirement, but not both in the same meal. - Frankfurters or hot dogs cannot contain byproducts (i.e. pork stomachs, snouts, tripe, hearts, tongues, fat, fatty tissue, lips, weasand, and spleen), cereals, or extenders (cereal, dried milk, isolated soy protein, sodium caseinate, dry or dried whey, whey protein, soy flour, soy protein, starchy vegetable flour, vegetable starch, wheat gluten, tapioca, and dextrin). - When crediting commercially prepared products such as chicken nuggets or patties, chilimacs, fish sticks, pizzas, pot pies, sloppy Joes, and raviolis toward the meat/meat alternate component, the amount of meat/meat alternate per serving (not the total portion size) is the determining factor for crediting purposes.
-Because of the uncertainty of the actual amount of meat/meat alternate contained in these products, they should not be used unless (1) they are CN-labeled; or (2) you obtain a Product Formulation Statement signed by an official of the manufacturer (not a sales person) that shows how the crediting has been determined. - Cottage cheese, cheese food or cheese spread must be served at twice the quantity as natural or processed cheeses. - Eggs must be pasteurized.
+• Tofu and soy yogurts may be used to meet the meat/meat alternate component.

+• Frankfurters or hot dogs cannot contain byproducts (i.e. pork stomachs, snouts, tripe, hearts, tongues, fat, fatty tissue, lips, weasand, and spleen), cereals, or extenders (cereal, dried milk, isolated soy protein, sodium caseinate, dry or dried whey, whey protein, soy flour, soy protein, starchy vegetable flour, vegetable starch, wheat gluten, tapioca, and dextrin).

+• When crediting commercially prepared products such as chicken nuggets or patties, chili-macs, fish sticks, pizzas, pot pies, sloppy Joes, and raviolis toward the meat/meat alternate component, the amount of meat/meat alternate per serving (not the total portion size) is the determining factor for crediting purposes.
+Because of the uncertainty of the actual amount of meat/meat alternate contained in these products, they should not be used unless (1) they are CN-labeled; or (2) you obtain a Product Formulation Statement signed by an official of the manufacturer (not a sales person) that shows how the crediting has been determined.

+• Cottage cheese, cheese food or cheese spread must be served at twice the quantity as natural or processed cheeses.

+• Eggs must be pasteurized.
 Eggs produced by pets in the home are not permissible to be served to enrolled children unless they have been pasteurized through an approved source.

-Fruit/Vegetable
+Fruits and Vegetables

-- Breakfast must contain one serving of fruit or vegetable. - Lunch/supper must contain two or more different fruits or vegetables or a combination of both.
+• Breakfast must contain one serving of fruit or vegetable.

+Lunch/supper must contain a fruit and a vegetable.
+A fruit component at lunch and supper may be substituted by an additional vegetable.
+The substituted vegetable must be at least the same serving sizes as the fruit component replaced.
 The smallest creditable portion size is 1/8 cup or 2 tablespoons.
+Best practice is to always serve one fruit and one vegetable.

+When two vegetables are served at lunch or supper, they must be two different type vegetables for a reimbursable meal.

-Best practice is to always serve one fruit and one vegetable. - May be served as one of the two required components for snack. - Fruit juice must be 100% full strength.
-Best practice is to limit juice to two times per week. - Juice may not be served if milk is the only other component. - Combination fruit or vegetable dishes count for one fruit or vegetable component.
-This includes items like fruit cocktail, fruit salad, mixed vegetables, vegetable medley's, etc. - Double portions of a fruit or vegetable only count for one fruit or vegetable component.
+- May be served as one of the two required components for snack. - Fruit juice must be 100% full strength.
+Best practice is to limit juice to two times per week. - Juice may not be served if milk is the only other component.

+Fruit juice or vegetable juice many only be used to meet the vegetable or fruit requirement at one meal or snack per day.

+Combination of two different vegetable dishes can count as a fruit and vegetable component.
+If age appropriate servings are offered.

+• Double portions of the same vegetable only count for one fruit or vegetable component.
 For example, a double serving of peaches only counts as one fruit serving.
-Two forms of the same product also only count as one serving of fruit or vegetable.
-For example serving apple slices and applesauce, or grapes and raisins, or oranges and orange juice only count as one serving of fruit or vegetable.
+For example serving apple slices and applesauce, or grapes and raisins, or oranges and orange juice only count as one serving of fruit.